-- e.
-On-Call Time.
-At the discretion of Department Heads and as approved by budget, employees may be placed on-call to assure the efficient operation of city services after hours and on holidays.
-Employees on-call for afterhours operations are to receive supplemental pay equal to 2 hours work per day for Monday through Friday and 4 hours per day on weekends and holidays.
-On-call hours do not count as time worked toward overtime hours.
-On-call employees called in to work are to receive credit for a minimum of two hours at overtime rate or actual time worked, whichever is greater.
-When a call-out is initiated and the two-hour overtime payment is begun, a second call-out during that timeframe will be considered a continuation of the initial call and will not be paid as a second call-out.
-Court appearances on an employee's day off will be treated as call-outs.
-Employees on-call not reporting to work in a timely manner shall be reprimanded for an unexcused absence and forfeit eligibility for on-call status for 3 months. - f.
+- g.
 Travel Time.
 Travel to and from work in the ordinary course of business is not compensable time unless otherwise stated by your Department Head.
-Time spent by non-exempt employees in traveling away from home on City business is considered compensable time for pay purposes.
+Time spent by nonexempt employees in traveling away from home on City business is considered compensable time for pay purposes.
 If non-exempt employees are traveling on City business, they should record travel time, as time worked.
 Travel hours are included when calculating overtime pay.
-During travel time, lunch periods are not included as work hours. - g.
+During travel time, lunch periods are not included as work hours. - h.
 Timesheets.
 Review your timesheet at the end of each workweek and verify that the reported hours worked are complete and accurate.
 After you have verified that it is accurate, submit it to your supervisor.
 Do not submit your timesheet to your supervisor unless it is accurate and represents all hours worked during each workweek.
 If your timesheet is not accurate, notify your supervisor immediately.
 Altering, falsifying, tampering with time records or recording time on another employee's time record will result in disciplinary action, up to and including termination of employment.
 It is your responsibility to certify the accuracy of all time recorded.

-Department Heads and supervisors are responsible for ensuring timesheets are approved no later than Monday preceding a payday.
-Vacation leave, sick leave, etc., used during a pay period must be turned in for processing during the pay period's regular processing time.
+Department Heads and supervisors are responsible for ensuring timesheets are approved no later than Monday noon preceding a payday.
+Vacation leave, sick leave, PTO etc., used during a pay period must be turned in for processing during the pay period's regular processing time.
 Supervisors shall review for accuracy and approve respective employee's time records.